 But for an off-campus placement you need a resume.
 Writing a resume for the first time can be very confusing and challenging.
+So you need a best resume builder for freshers.
 What should you as a fresher include that makes your resume stand out from the crowd?
 Well, to help, here are five tips that will help you write your job winning resume in no time.

 Today, all the big and known companies use a software called ATS to help streamline their recruitment process. ( To know more about ATS, click here) ATS looks for keywords set by company HRs disguised in the job descriptions.
 The only way to beat ATS and score an interview is to have those exact keywords in your resume.
 For example, The job description says a Content writer with knowledge of SEO is needed.
 Then your resume must include SEO as a skill to beat the ATS.